xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-07_this_is_the_blog.md

 You can go back to welcome screen.

  * Go to the Welcome screen
- * You should be at the welcome screen.
+ * You should be at the "welcome" screen.

 ### Looking at one post